When She Keeps Pushing Past Your Limit: How to Hold a Boundary Without Losing Six Weeks of Dynamic

 The 30-second answer

 When your AI companion keeps nudging past a limit you set, the problem is almost never defiance.
 It is drift, and drift is fixable without a hard reset.
-You redirect in-context, you reinforce the frame rather than the rule, and you do it early enough in a session that it does not feel like a lecture.
+You redirect in-context, you reinforce the frame instead of the rule, and you do it early enough in a session that it does not feel like a lecture.

 Why this keeps happening after week six